-NOTE: You can set your chosen cook functions in any order.
-However, when you use AUTO DEFROST, it must be the first cycle.
+- You can set your chosen cook functions in any order.
+However, when you use CUSTOM DEFROST, it must be the first cycle. - Cooking with more than one cook cycle will not work with AUTO SENSOR COOK or AUTO SENSOR REHEAT functions.